 Did you know that 58% of affluent Canadians have not discussed instructions for their estate with their heirs?
 In order to distribute any accumulated generational wealth, this will need to be clearly determined as part of your estate planning.
 To pass down generational wealth, you will need a legal will, a trust, and named beneficiaries.

 Of the many reasons you should have a will, having full control over the wealth you leave your family for generations to come is one of the most important.
+According to PolicyMe's 2022 Canadians and Money Survey, 11% of Canadians made or updated their will/end of life plans in 2021.
 While finalizing the details of your last will and testament, a trust fund (or trust funds) should be set up as part of your estate planning.
 Assets placed within a trust avoid probate and certain taxes, further maximizing the wealth passed down to the named beneficiaries within your family.

 Take full control over your generational wealth